trufflesuite/trufflesuite.com/src/blog/introducing-ganache-7/index.md

 How is Ganache v7 better?

-- With advanced caching capabilities on the latest version, Ganache ensures 30 times faster forking performance (3 seconds vs. 42 seconds).
+- With advanced caching capabilities on the latest version, Ganache's forking feature is up to 30 times faster than v6.
-- Unlike other tools that require passing a URL for archive state data, Ganache v7 has native integration with Infura enabling you free access to historical data
+- Unlike other tools that require passing a URL for archive state data, Ganache v7 has a native integration with Infura enabling you free access to historical data
 - You can run Ganache indefinitely without running into crashes due to memory issues
 - Common operations are about 3 times faster than v6.